bitcoin/bitcoin/doc/i2p.md

 In a typical situation, this suffices:

 ```
-bitcoind -i2psam=127.0.0.1:7656
+britanniacoind -i2psam=127.0.0.1:7656
 ```

-The first time Bitcoin Core connects to the I2P router, if `-i2pacceptincoming=1`, then it will automatically generate a persistent I2P address and its corresponding private key.
-The private key will be saved in a file named `i2p_private_key` in the Bitcoin Core data directory.
+The first time BritanniaCoin Core connects to the I2P router, if `-i2pacceptincoming=1`, then it will automatically generate a persistent I2P address and its corresponding private key.
+The private key will be saved in a file named `i2p_private_key` in the BritanniaCoin Core data directory.
 The persistent I2P address is used for accepting incoming connections and for making outgoing connections if `-i2pacceptincoming=1`.
 If `-i2pacceptincoming=0` then only outbound I2P connections are made and a different transient I2P address is used